 They also have an on-site restaurant and bar next to the pool, and even had special events and DJ’s going on for BPM.
 Selina also has an on-site tour desk where they can help you book tours in Tamarindo including surf lessons.
 You can also just rent surfboards, which is one of the best things to do in Tamarindo!

 If you’re looking for more private or luxury accommodation, there are a range of amazing Airbnbs to book in Tamarindo like this beachfront villa.
 Renting one of these with friends while attending BPM would be such an experience!

 If you’re planning to attend BPM in Tamarindo next year, I highly recommend booking your accommodation in advance.
 Everything was sold out by the time the festival had started, and I even had friends leave early because they had nowhere to stay.
 The same thing goes with booking transport on afterward – it’s important to book in advance!
 I had to go back to the Liberia airport just to pick up a rental car because there were none available in Tamarindo.

 Where to go in Costa Rica after the BPM Festival

 While BPM is an epic experience, Costa Rica is a wonderful country and it’s worth taking the time to explore other parts of it outside of Tamarindo.
 The best way to get around the country is to rent a car, but there are also shuttles available.
 If you love beach and surf, head further down the Nicoya Peninsula to Nosara or Santa Teresa.
-If you want a new landscape and epic adventures, head to Arenal Volcano at La Fortuna or the Cloudforest of Monteverde.
+If you want a new landscape and epic adventures, head to Arenal Volcano at La Fortuna, Rio Celeste for Waterfalls, Manual Antonio for Adventure, or the Cloudforest of Monteverde.

-- Ultimate Guide to Planning a Trip to Costa Rica
+For more inspiration, check out my Ultimate Guide to Planning a Trip to Costa Rica.

 Enjoyed this post?
 Pin it for later!